Daghmehchi/Road-suitable-speed/README.md

-This GitHub repository measures environmental conditions by using YOLO image processing and tells you the safe speed for driving on the road.
+This GitHub repository measures environmental conditions by using YOLO image processing and tells you the safe speed for driving on the road. you can run it by copy main.py just in colab
 # Flowchart of process
 ![car_speed](https://github.com/user-attachments/assets/1504c790-326d-416b-a6ed-9c1f748958fe)